saumitraj/pythonforschool/conceptual_notes.md

 Now 91 is a number using *one* interpretation.
 It can also be interpreted as a character **[** if we apply the [ASCII](https://en.wikipedia.org/wiki/ASCII) "encoding" standards.
 Thus the electronics in computers can control and manipulate bits or switches which is represented as "information" by applying appropriate encoding standards.
 > Instructing the computer how to manipulate electronic circuits in the form of processors and memory and interpret the resulting information is precisely what is done by computer programmers!

+ # The concept of Abstraction, Compiled Lanaguages and Interpreted Languages
  A human when given a a simple instruction such as "Write your name" will break it into the following activities:

 - Find a pen/pencil